Thailand’s Eastern Economic Corridor – What You Need to Know

 By Bradley Dunseith

-With the Eastern Economic Corridor (EEC), Thailand hopes to develop its eastern provinces into a leading ASEAN economic zone.
+On February 1, 2018, the Thai parliament approved the law for trade and investment in the Eastern Economic Corridor (EEC).
+With the EEC, Thailand hopes to develop its eastern provinces into a leading ASEAN economic zone.
 The EEC straddles three eastern provinces of Thailand – Chonburi, Rayong, and Chachoengsao – off the coast of the Gulf of Thailand and spans a total of 13,285 square kilometers.
 The government hopes to complete the EEC by 2021, turning these provinces into a hub for technological manufacturing and services with strong connectivity to its ASEAN neighbors by land, sea and air.
+As of January 1, 2018, the EEC has attracted US$9.3 billion in promised FDI, according to data provided by Thailand’s Board of Investment (BOI).

 The government expects US$43 billion (Thai Baht 1.5 trillion) for the realization of the EEC over the next five years.
 This funding will come from a mix of state funds, public-private partnerships (PPPs), and foreign direct investment (FDI).
 The government has identified four “core areas” essential in making the EEC a renowned economic zone: (1) increased and improved infrastructure; (2) business, industrial clusters, and innovation hubs; (3) tourism and; (4) the creation of new cities through smart urban planning.
 The government predicts the creation of 100,000 jobs a year in the manufacturing and service industry by 2020 through the EEC.